VladChira/BarChartLesson/Step1/Step1.md

 # Step 1 - Installing Python and Seaborn

-## Installing Python
+## Recap - Installing Python
 This section deals with installing Python for Windows/Linux.
-Click [here](#Stuff) to skip to the Python packages installation section
+Click [here](#InstallingSeaborn) to skip to the Python packages installation section

 ### Windows
 To install Python on Windows, follow these steps: